Meyer Plow Pump Rebuild FAQ

 What is the typical turn around time on a pump I send in?

-Typically, about a week, but it can be as long as 2 or 3 weeks at times.
 In the off season there is no rush, it may take months depending on work load and priority in the shop.
-We work night and day rebuilding pumps when the work load is high.
+Rebuilds are filler work.
 We get them out as fast as possible.
 We send updates and questions to you via e mail, so if we send you an e mail, and you don't read it for 3 days, that will delay the whole process.
 If our e mails go to your spam folder, that will delay things.
 Your pump will be put to the side until we hear back from you.
 We will start on the next pump in line.
 We use e mail because it might be 2 am when we find a problem and need your approval to continue.
 We can also send photos of what we find.
-We already spend way too much time on the phone during normal work hours So if your unit is here in our shop for a rebuild, be sure to check your e mail at least twice a day, and don't forget to check your junk mail / spam folder.
+All communication is documented.
+We already spend way too much time on the phone during normal work hours So if your unit is here in our shop for a rebuild, be sure to check your e mail at least twice a week, and don't forget to check your junk mail / spam folder.

 Why do you want me to pay using Pay Pal?